Joan of Arc (Orchestral Manoeuvres in the Dark song)

 "Joan of Arc" is a 1981 song by English electronic band Orchestral Manoeuvres in the Dark (OMD), released as the second single from their third studio album Architecture & Morality.
-It was well-received by critics and became an international hit, reaching the Top 5 in the UK and Canada and number 13 in Ireland.
+It was well-received by critics and became a hit in the British Isles, reaching number 5 in the UK and number 13 in Ireland.

-This is the first of two OMD songs written by lead vocalist Andy McCluskey on the subject of the French saint Joan of Arc.
+This is the first of two OMD songs written by lead vocalist Andy McCluskey on the subject of the French patron saint Joan of Arc.
 The second, "Joan of Arc (Maid of Orleans)" was also issued as a single (renamed "Maid of Orleans (The Waltz Joan of Arc)" for its release).
 Both tracks feature on Architecture & Morality.

-Reception
+Reception and legacy

-"Joan of Arc" met with a positive critical response; on 26 November, Smash Hits journalist Ian Cranna ranked the track no. 1 in a list of his "current listening pleasure".
+"Joan of Arc" met with a positive critical response.
+In the Face, journalist Ian Cranna wrote that the "lush, melodic" track had "obvious" hit potential; Cranna also ranked it no. 1 in a 26 November list of his "current listening pleasure".
 Sunie Fletcher of Record Mirror felt the song has a "tender mood" and is "not particularly striking on first hearing", but allowed that it may be a "grower" akin to previous single "Souvenir".

 In a retrospective review, AllMusic's Ned Raggett described the track as "a towering heartbreaker, with Andy McCluskey and band in full flight".
 Critic Dave Thompson observed a "revelation of a single" with a "gorgeous melody", adding that "the power of this song is almost equal to Joan's own".
 Trouser Press called the track a "magnificent, ethereal hit".

-Music journalist Paul Roland listed "Joan of Arc" as one of his "100 Essential Singles"; the track was voted the 71st-best of 1981 in a Slicing Up Eyeballs reader poll.
+"Joan of Arc" has appeared in various "best songs" lists, including musician and journalist Paul Roland's "100 Essential Singles".
 The Charlatans vocalist Tim Burgess wrote, "For anyone who wasn't around in 1981 you could not go anywhere without hearing this song... such a classic."
-He noted that seeing "Joan of Arc" played on the chart television show, Top of the Pops, "was so romantic".
+Former Built to Spill bassist, Brett Nelson, named the "melancholy and beautiful" track as one of the seven "milestones to [his] wanting to be a musician".